JanessaTech/mytwitter/README.md

     }
 }
 ```
 The response indicates there are 2 users registered.
-That's correct because we only registered 2 users in the previous step
+That's correct because we only registered 2 users in the previous steps
 ## Post message by one logined user
 In postman, send 2 requests by one user to post messages with http://127.0.0.1:8080/api/twitter/posts  (POST)
 For the first request, request body in the form of json is below: